• About

 Unlike many superfoods, pepitas are pretty inexpensive, even when you buy organic.
 I refill our jar of organic pepitas at our co-op for $3.99 a pound, one of our zero waste shopping staples.
 (Here’s where you can buy online.)

 We like ours roasted simply with olive oil and salt, but you can season with all sorts of spices as well.
-Here are instructions for making soaked and roasted pumpkin seed 3 ways from This is so good.
+Here are instructions for making soaked and roasted pumpkin seeds from Homestead and Chill.

 Related: Here are more than 40 root to stem recipes to help you turn veggie scraps into yummy snacks and meals.)